 Wurzburg (written "Würzburg" in German), the capital of Lower Franconia, is one of Germany’s oldest cities established more than 1300 years ago.
 It’s worth visiting firstly because of Würzburg Residence, one of the grandest baroque palaces in Europe inscribed in the UNESCO World Heritage List, but not only for that.
 Wurzburg has quite an interesting history so let’s start with a brief introduction.
 In the Holy Roman Empire times, Prince-Bishopric of Würzburg was an ecclesiastical principality of the state.

 In the 12th century, the first of the powerful bishops was elevated to the rank of Prince Bishop ("Duke of Western Franconia"), and that meant that church donations and regional taxes all flowed into the bishops' administration, thus giving the bishop both civil and clerical powers.
-From the middle of 18th century, the last few prince-bishops resided at the splendid Wurzburg Residence.
+From the middle of the 18th century, the last few prince-bishops resided at the splendid Wurzburg Residence.
 As a consequence of the Napoleonic wars, Würzburg was secularized in 1803 and absorbed into Bavaria.
 As you can imagine, because of its history Wurzburg and the rest of Franconia remain a special area of Bavaria with its own cultural and linguistic heritage.
-The event that left its tragic mark on the city was the massive bombing of the end of the Second World War when within 20 minutes almost 90% of the city was destroyed.
+The event that left its tragic mark on the city was the massive bombing at the end of the Second World War when within 20 minutes almost 90% of the city was destroyed.
 After that Wurzburg became known as the grave on the River Main but was restored after many years of hard work.
 It’s interesting to know that in 2010 the Würzburger Residenz, the Fortress Marienberg, and the Old Main Bridge served as filming locations for the Hollywood movie “The Three Musketeers”.
 So here is a plan for your day in this very special city.

 10.00 Walk the gardens of the Residence Palace